Nicholas Latimer BSc, MSc, PhD

 I joined ScHARR in June 2008.
 Before this I graduated with a degree in economics from the University of Nottingham in 2003 and an MSc in Health Economics from the University of York in 2004.
 I have experience in both the public and the private sectors.
 I have previously worked as a Research Officer and Analyst at NERA Economic Consulting, a Health Economics Fellow at Queen Mary, University of London (QMUL), and a Health Economist at Roche Products Ltd. While at QMUL I was the principal health economist on the NICE clinical guideline for osteoarthritis.

 Since joining ScHARR I have worked on several clinical trials, NICE Technology Appraisals and Public Health guidelines, and consultancy projects.
 Much of my work focuses on the incorporation of survival analysis in economic evaluations and in 2009 I was awarded an NIHR Doctoral Research Fellowship on this topic, which I completed in 2012.
-I am currently working on an NIHR Post-doctoral Research Fellowship which continued this work.
+In 2015 I was awarded an NIHR Post-doctoral Research Fellowship which continued this work.
 In 2019 I began a Senior Research Fellowship funded by Yorkshire Cancer Research in which I will continue my work on treatment switching adjustment methods but will also focus on the application of causal inference techniques to estimate comparative effectiveness from cancer registry datasets.
 I have led a number of research and consultancy projects, primarily focusing upon adjusting survival estimates in the presence of treatment switching in clinical trials.
-I have authored NICE Decision Support Unit technical support documents on survival analysis (TSD14, 2011) and on treatment switching (TSD16, 2014).
+I have authored NICE Decision Support Unit technical support documents on survival analysis (TSD14, 2011) and on treatment switching (TSD16, 2014)

 My research interests focus on economic evaluation methodology, with a particular emphasis on the incorporation of survival analysis within economic models.
 My doctoral research fellowship was focused primarily on methods for adjusting survival estimates in the presence of treatment switching - that is, when patients in the control group of a clinical trial switch onto the experimental treatment, thus confounding estimates of the treatment effect (where the relevant question for an economic analysis is what would have happened if control group patients did not receive this experimental treatment).